w3c/credential-considerations/credentials-considerations.md

 Online RWI identity presentment systems which are designed for relatively rare scenarios (like creating an account for government or financial services) are less risky than those designed for high-frequency operations (like daily signing into a social media product).

+Explicit consent, user activation, and additional forms of user authentication (two-factor, biometric or other heightened confirmation) should be used in order to confirm user consent, support authenticity of presentations, and create sufficient friction in presentation.

 #### No phoning home

 Issuers should not learn about how, when, or with what verifiers a holder uses their issued credentials.